sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sane-backends-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : SANE libraries
+Short desc    : SANE libraries
 URL          : http://www.sane-project.org
-Лицензия     : GPLv2+ and GPLv2+ with exceptions and Public Domain and IJG and LGPLv2+ and MIT
+License      : GPLv2+ and GPLv2+ with exceptions and Public Domain and IJG and LGPLv2+ and MIT
-Описание     : This package contains the SANE libraries which are needed by applications that
+Descript     : This package contains the SANE libraries which are needed by applications that
              : want to access scanners.
 ```